Cohen-Or/cohen-or.github.io/README.md

 # Or Cohen

-I am a quantitative finance researcher and emerging investment manager.
+I am a quantitative finance researcher and an emerging investment manager.

 My key area of interest is the application of machine learning and neural networks in portfolio management and systematic trading.